databrickslabs/migrate/README.md

 to move between different cloud providers, or to move to different regions / accounts.

 Packaged is based on python 3.6 and DBR 6.x and 7.x releases.
+**Note:** Tools does not support windows currently since path resolution is different than mac / linux.
+Support for Windows is work in progress to update all paths to use pathlib resolution.

 This package uses credentials from the
 [Databricks CLI](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html)